scinode/node-graph/docs/source/concepts/node.rst

 .. note::

    One can not edit the node and save it to database directly.
-All the changes should be saved using the `NodeTree` object.
+All the changes should be saved using the `NodeGraph` object.

    >>> nt.save()